-The DSL and Deputy DSL staff at Repton School regularly attend courses with child support agencies to ensure that they remain conversant with best practice, including DSL Training, Annual Safeguarding Training and the DDSCP Autumn Forums.
-Their training meets the requirements of KCSiE and is refreshed at least every two years.
+The DSL and deputy DSL staff at Repton Prep School regularly attend courses with child support agencies to ensure that they remain conversant with best practice, including DSL Training, Annual

+Safeguarding Training and the DDSCP Autumn Forums.
+Their training meets the requirements of KCSiE 2024 and is refreshed at least every two years.

 Whilst the activities of the designated safeguarding leads can be delegated to appropriately trained deputies, the ultimate lead responsibility for safeguarding and child protection remains with the designated safeguarding lead.
 This responsibility should not be delegated.
 The DSL and their deputies are most likely to have a complete safeguarding picture and will be the most appropriate individuals to advise on any safeguarding concerns.

-The DSL at Repton School maintains close links with DDSCP (Derby & Derbyshire Safeguarding Children Partnership).
+The DSL's at both school sites maintain close links with DDSCP (Derby & Derbyshire's Safeguarding Children Partnership).